schultzm/havic/README.md

 ##### Highlighting samples of interest

-To highlight query sequences in the final plots, list the sequence names under `HIGHLIGHT_TIP` in the yaml, otherwise ignore this section.
+To highlight query sequences in the final plots, list the sequence names under `HIGHLIGHT_TIP` in the `yaml`, otherwise ignore this section.

 ##### Trimming sequences to genomic region of interest